-A manhole, also known as an inspection chamber, is an access point to an underground drainage system.
-Access is necessary to ensure the drainage system can be cleaned, cleared and inspected at will.
+A manhole, or inspection chamber, is an access point to an underground drainage system.
+It allows the drains to be cleaned, cleared and inspected when required.

 Manhole and inspection chamber guidance is governed by Building Regulations.